An intro to fintech in the UK: companies, stocks and how to invest

 What is fintech?

 There is no universal definition or classification of fintech but it is widely regarded as technology applied to financial services.
-This includes more traditional services like payment processing and lending to newer areas being created thanks to advancements in technology, such as regtech or blockchain.
+This includes more traditional services like payment processing and lending to newer areas being created thanks to advancements in technology, such as regtech or blockchain and cryptocurrencies.

 The rise of fintech has been driven by the rise in technology, twinned with the mistrust and lack of confidence that people had in large traditional banks following the 2008 financial crisis.
 Despite the size and power of big banks, they have struggled to keep up with the newer start-ups trying to disrupt the market.
 This is because they are highly regulated, have old and complex information technology (IT) systems and can sometimes concentrate too much on serving big business rather than everyday people.